 The Environmental Statement submitted with 21/2130 (Euro House) notes a potential moderate adverse impact in relation to overshadowing on the Wealdstone Brook, and a potential adverse impact in relation to climate change (greenhouse gas emissions as a result of 'in use' emissions associated with operational energy consumption and transport related emissions).
-However, the statement explains that all greenhouse gases are considered to be insignificant and with the incorporation of mitigation, it is anticipated that emissions will be minimised over time.
-In relation to potential cumulative effects, moderate to major adverse impacts are possible in relation to loss of daylight to Kelaty House, major adverse impacts in relation to plot NE04 of the Wembley Masterplan in terms of loss of daylight, and potential moderate adverse impacts in terms of overshadowing on the Wealdstone Brook.
+However, the statement explains that all greenhouse gases are considered to be significant and with the incorporation of mitigation, it is anticipated that emissions will be minimised over time.

-The Environmental Statement for Euro House states that although this section of the Wealdstone Brook would receive increased shading as a result of the development, it would still receive sunshine at different times of the day and through the year.
+The Environmental Statement for Euro House states that in relation to potential cumulative effects, moderate to major adverse impacts are possible in relation to loss of daylight to Kelaty House, major adverse impacts in relation to plot NE04 of the Wembley Masterplan in terms of loss of daylight, and potential moderate adverse impacts in terms of overshadowing on the Wealdstone Brook.
+Although this section of the Wealdstone Brook would receive increased shading as a result of the development, it would still receive sunshine at different times of the day and through the year.
 In addition, the brook is proposed to benefit from ecological enhancements and a new habitat suitable for the resultant daylight conditions.